frederikheld/balena-reset/README.md

-# Reset
+# Balena Reset

 This service is intended for Raspberry Pi devices (tested with Raspberry Pi 4) running [Balena OS](https://www.balena.io/os/).
 If the user presses the reset button, it will delete all stored WiFi connections.
 It is an addition to [Balena's `wifi-connect` service](https://github.com/balena-io/wifi-connect), which is lacking this functionality.

 ## Why?

 If the Balena device does not connect to the user's WiFi anymore (e.g. because it was misconfigured or the configured WiFi is not within reach), the user wants to configure a new WiFi.
 This can be done with the `wifi-connect` service, but in order for this service to come up and open the captive portal, all WiFi connections have to be deleted first.
-This is what the `reset` service does.
+This is what the `balena-reset` service does.

 ## How?